OlivierLD/raspberry-coffee/I2C.SPI/lsm303.calibration/README.md

 Build for yourself a board where you can fasten the Raspberry Pi along with the LSM303.
 ![The device](./lsm303.cal.jpeg)

+<small>The smart ones will notice the prints on the rubber bands...</small>

 Start the program and move the device in every possible directions and positions..., then stop (`Ctrl+C`) the program.
 Save the logged (csv) file.